 Sperms are present in a fluid called the ‘seminal fluid’.
 This fluid is secreted by nearby glands.
-Sperms are normally present in large numbers (more than 20 millions) and have the capacity to move forward actively towards the egg with the help of their tails.
-Though they are normally present in large numbers only about hundred or so manage to reach the egg and only one sperm finally fuses with the egg.
+Sperms are normally present in large numbers (more than 20 million) and have the capacity to move forward actively towards the egg with the help of their tails.
+Though they are normally present in large numbers only about a hundred or so manage to reach the egg and only one sperm finally fuses with the egg.
 Most of the sperms are therefore lost in the vagina due to acid secretions.
-Also many sperms may not be able to move actively or may be abnormal in appearance.
+Also, many sperms may not be able to move actively or may be abnormal in appearance.

 What is a semen analysis?